Reader in Research Practice

 She enjoys working collaboratively and across disciplines and has disseminated her work widely through peer-reviewed chapters, journal articles and conference presentations in the fields of public art, museum studies, archives and education.

-Sian is currently Director of Studies for five PhD students and a supervisor for a further three PhD students in the following areas:
+She is currently Director of Studies for three PhDs and a supervisor for a further four PhDs in the following areas:

 - From re-construction to co-production: the past and present authorship of participatory art exhibitions.

 - Performing on the surface of school, pedagogic art practice and the re-imaging of education

 - The role of the artist-run space play in addressing and forming publics